 Cancer and Alzheimer's disease (AD) represent two major chronic diseases that are in the top ten leading causes of mortality worldwide and their incidence will increase exponentially in the coming decades, as the result of population ageing.
-My current research interests are aimed at developing new strategies for the development of efficient diagnostic and therapeutic tools (theranostics) against these two important public health issues (www.metdrugs-network.com/).
+My current research interests are aimed at developing novel Nanotechnology strategies for the development of efficient diagnostic and therapeutic tools (theranostics) against these two important public health issues (www.bio-inorganic-chemistry-icrea-ub.com).

 Key wordsmedicinal inorganic chemistry - bio-inorganic chemistry - amyloid-beta - peptide-based drugs - copper - Reactive oxygen species (ROS) - structure-targeted biomolecular recognition - DNA structures - theragnostics - nanoparticles